ShaikAfreen0102/Fraud-Detection-System/README.md

 🚀 Features

-✔️ Trains a fraud detection model with machine learning ✔️ Predicts transaction legitimacy
+-  Trains a fraud detection model with machine learning
+-  Predicts transaction legitimacy
-✔️ Includes preprocessing and model pipeline
+-  ncludes preprocessing and model pipeline
-✔️ Easy to use and extend for real-world applications ✔️ Model can be exported and reused
+-  Easy to use and extend for real-world applications
+-  Model can be exported and reused

 🧰 Tech Stack

-Python
+- Python

-Jupyter Notebook / Python Scripts
+- Jupyter Notebook / Python Scripts

-pandas, numpy, scikit-learn
+- pandas, numpy, scikit-learn

-joblib / pickle for model serialization
+- joblib / pickle for model serialization

 📂 Project Structure
 Fraud-Detection-System/